lolli42/dbdoctor/README.md

 The nature of the CLI command is to perform destructive database operations on your instance.
 As such, a few things should be kept in mind:

-* [!!!] 💣 **Create a fresh database backup dump before using the CLI interface.**
+* [!!!] 💣 **Create a fresh database backup dump before and after using the CLI interface.**
-  Ensure the recovery strategy works.
-Both the extension and the user can potentially get something wrong.
+  Ensure the recovery strategy actually works: Both the extension and the user can potentially get something wrong.
 We are dealing with low level database stuff here after all, so things can potentially go south rather quickly.
+See the "Further hints" section below, too.

 * [!!!] 💣 Make sure the database analyzer is happy and needs no new fields or tables.
   There will be a check in the future to verify this early, but for now, **do not use